smart-coding/JMeter.Rabbit.AMQP/README.md

 Building
 --------

-The project is built using Ant.
+The project is built using Maven.
 To execute the build script, just execute:
 `mvn clean package`